Monotone Measures for Non-Local Correlations

 \begin{corollary} For any bipartite distribution $p_{AB}$ we have

 and

 \end{corollary}

 We finish this section by pointing out that the MC~ribbon and HC~ribbon are not equal in general.
-Indeed there are examples~\cite[Section II A]{Anantharametal} of bipartite distributions $p_{AB}$ for which $s^*(A, B)$ is strictly greater than $\rho^2(A, B)$, which by Theorem~\ref{thm:rho-MC-ribbon} gives $\fR(A, B)\neq \fS(A,B)$.
+Indeed there are examples~\cite[Section II A]{Anantharametal} of bipartite distributions $p_{AB}$ for which $s^*(A, B)$ is strictly greater than $\rho^2(A, B)$, which by Theorem~\ref{thm:rho-MC-ribbon} (that expresses maximal correlation in terms of the MC ribbon) gives $\fR(A, B)\neq \fS(A,B)$.